 This is the context in which La MARGUERIA operates.
 The Roya Valley, which connects Tende to the Ligurian coast and the broader arc of Liguria below, has always been a corridor rather than a destination, and its food reflects that transit: the chestnut flour and stockfish of inland Liguria, the slow-cooked daubes and herb-heavy preparations of the Provençal hinterland, and the pasta traditions that survived the border redraw intact.
 A restaurant in Tende is, almost by definition, cooking from multiple inherited vocabularies.

-Get Exclusive Access →The Roya Valley Table and Its Franco-Italian Register
+The Roya Valley Table and Its Franco-Italian Register

 In the wider category of Franco-Italian Alpine cooking, the Roya Valley occupies a niche that differs materially from the mountain cuisine found in Savoie or the Valle d'Aosta.
 There is less dairy weight here, more olive oil, more anchovy, more of the preserved and dried pantry that characterises coastal Ligurian cookery.
 The mountains around Tende provide chestnuts, wild mushrooms, game, and aromatic herbs, while the corridor to the sea keeps Ligurian fish preparations in the local repertoire.

 This is a culinary tradition with documented depth.
 Brandacujun, the Ligurian salt cod preparation, appears in versions across this valley.
-Barbagiuan, the fried pastry filled with Swiss chard and ricotta that is now leading known as Monaco's national dish, has roots in exactly this borderland.
+Barbagiuan, the fried pastry filled with Swiss chard and ricotta that is now best known as Monaco's national dish, has roots in exactly this borderland.
 Tende's own chestnut festival each autumn draws attention to the ingredient that historically sustained the valley's population through winter, and chestnut flour still appears in local preparations in ways that distinguish this area from the wheat-dominant lowlands.
-For readers comparing this culinary zone to the haute cuisine corridors of Mirazur in Menton or AM par Alexandre Mazzia in Marseille, Tende represents the unrefined end of the same regional continuum — closer to source, further from formal technique.
+For readers comparing this culinary zone to the haute cuisine corridors of Mirazur in Menton or AM par Alexandre Mazzia in Marseille, Tende represents the unrefined end of the same regional continuum, closer to source, further from formal technique.

 Dining at Altitude in a Town That Tourism Forgot